fqidz/connected-earth/README.md

 impact on Tom should be the final step / final state in the chain.

 Detailed Instructions:\
-\- The steps SHOULD NOT BE SIGNIFICANT.
+\- The steps DON'T NEED TO BE SIGNIFICANT.
 It should just show what events it causes that affect the final state, no matter how small\
 \- Give a scientifically proven fact that this step is based off of.
 If you cannot think of one, revise the step so that it fits with the scientific data\